 - Difficulty rising from a sitting position

-- Pain while laying on affected side
+- Pain while lying on the affected side

 - Sitting for long periods of time with legs crossed